How to Intelligently Criticize Religion: Atheist claims that are no better than Theist claims.

 “In the Middle Ages, the church burned millions of heretics, including anyone who didn’t agree with everything they said.”

 Well, yes, the Inquisition did investigate heresy.
 The Inquisition was founded to “inquire” into (from the same root as our term ‘inquest’), or investigate heresy where it occurred.
-In the vast majority of cases, especially during its first couple centuries when it was under the direct control of the papacy, its primary aim was convincing heretics to turn back to the proper path.
+In the vast majority of cases, especially during its first couple of centuries when it was under the direct control of the papacy, its primary aim was convincing heretics to turn back to the proper path.
 This was done by discussion, ‘exhortation,’ and often education.
-Remember, we have a low literacy rate, so people came to understand their faith from whoever preached it where they lived.
+Remember, we have a low literacy rate (if nowhere as near as low as the ‘dark-agers’ like to claim), so many people came to understand their faith from whoever preached it where they lived, and that same literacy rate meant there were some wildly creative versions of it!
+(Look into the work of one Menocchio, a 16th C miller who had a…unique take on Christian cosmology.)
 Typically just correcting misunderstandings was enough.

 Yes, we can quibble about the appropriateness of a central entity controlling the beliefs of individuals all you like, and I’ll address that in a moment.
 First the facts.
-In its first century (give or take), the Papal Inquisition followed a far milder process of jurisprudence than did the secular courts of its day, who employed torture as a matter of course, even for freely confessing offenders.
+In its first century (give or take), the Papal Inquisition followed a far milder process of jurisprudence than did the secular courts of its day, which employed torture as a matter of course, even for freely confessing offenders.
 The Church forbade the use of torture by the Inquisition for decades, and when they did capitulate under outside pressure, then only allowed it under strict and narrow conditions.
-Harsh, yes, but a more enlightened approach than the secular courts.
+Harsh, yes, but a more enlightened approach than the secular courts of the same time period.
 Similarly, the Inquisition’s rules of evidence and testimony were far more rigorous and protective of the accused that the secular courts, and their conviction rates, to say nothing of execution rates, were drastically lower.
+An accused heretic stood a much better chance at surviving the accusation than someone accused of even the pettiest of secular crimes.
 Inquisitors (and we have extensive documentation from many) might go a lifetime and pass severe sentences on no more than 5 or 10 out of thousands; far less than the horror stories we hear would lead us to believe.
+(And by ‘severe’ I do not mean death, death sentences were even more rare, and never carried out by the Church.)

-It was here that torture became more prevalent, and numbers of executed began to rise.
-However, even the Spanish Inquisition’s tenure accounted for no more than about three thousand lives over an almost 150 year run;a far cry from the ‘millions’ so often bandied about.
+It was here that torture became more prevalent and creative, and numbers of executed began to rise.
+However, even the Spanish Inquisition’s tenure accounted for no more than about three thousand lives over an almost 150-year run; a far cry from the ‘millions’ so often bandied about.
+(To compare, disease claimed many times more than that, as did the brutal proceedings of non-religious courts.)
 The inquisition in Spain was repeatedly censured by a Papacy at the time barely able to control events in its own curia, and utterly unable to exercise any control over events in Spain.
-But Spain’s Inquisition was not approved by the Church.
+But Spain’s Inquisition was never approved or endorsed by the Church.

 Certainly we would say that any lives taken in the name of religion, or the ‘wrong religious belief’ are too many.
 However, we must recognize that our acknowledgment of this is entirely a product of modern, post-enlightenment thinking.
 It is ludicrous to hold people in the Middle Ages to the same standard; ideas like freedom of religion, pluralism, or individual rights as we understand them simply didn’t exist then.
 It makes as much sense to blame people for not thinking in these terms as it does to blame them for not administering antibiotics to their children – the tools did not exist.
 For them, religion and the fabric of society were one and the same, and the concern for those who might get it wrong and suffer eternally was actual, genuine concern for the well-being of others.
+If you took it as hard fact that your neighbor risked an eternity of torment, would you not feel obliged to convince him otherwise?
+We do the same with alcoholism and drug abuse to this day, with ‘tough love,’ interventions, and so on.)
 Hard as that is to understand today, it is a fact of history.

 Secondly, we must distinguish between the true numbers and the “untold millions” spoken of today.
 The Inquisition was an attempt to save those who were understood as having fallen into error.
 In that respect, yes, it is an example of oppression by current definitions.
 But it was not the murderous, bloodthirsty reign of terror as it has been described.
 The same historiographic tradition that promoted the flat earth myth, promoted this exaggeration as well, building on the anti-Catholic propaganda circulated by the (at least as oppressive, if not more so) 16th C. Protestant Reformation.
 Layer on a few decades of Enlightenment anti-religionism, and a dollop of Romantic literary leanings (the original source of the gothic genre) and you have a medieval period set in a lurid and nightmarish landscape that history simply does not support.
 Certainly, the Inquisition stands as an example of the dangers of religious thinking.
 However, if we are to critique the Church’s history, let’s be sure we are clear on what it actually is.